-Although I put out a couple videos out in October last year, I never got close to editing all the footage I took.
+Although I put out a couple videos in October last year, I never got close to editing all the footage I took.
 There was a lot going on.
 Voting lines were so long that there was live entertainment.
 IMPD was fighting for control of it’s force.
 The Socialist Liberation Party was on the move.
 Bikers, skateboarders, and one wheelers were out and about along with anyone else refusing to stay hunkered down at home.
+An October surprise awaited on nearly every corner.

 Life was seemingly getting back to normal in-between the Covid19 surges of July 4th and Thanksgiving.
 Plumber Joe was riding big on a pink BMX.
 Indy jazz musician Rob Dixon was on the drums.
 I even caught a wedding with lots of guests beginning to arrive on the circle, something forbidden during the early months of the pandemic.